Piano Buyers Guide

 In the past, people learned about pianos through contact with piano dealers, and with a small number of teachers and technicians.
 Today, the Internet has completely changed how people acquire information about pianos.
 Every dealer and manufacturer is expected to have a website.
 More importantly, independent sources of information are now available that make it much easier to find comparative information about pianos.

-In particular, there are three main sources that are widely used: The Piano Book now known as the pianobuyer.com released bi-annulally by Larry Fine, The Blue Book of Pianos, and Piano World.
+In particular, there are four good sources that are widely used: The Piano Book now known as the pianobuyer.com released bi-annulally by Larry Fine, The Blue Book of Pianos, Piano Price Point and Piano World.
 There are dozens of lesser less credible websites and a number of sellers nationwide who provide interesting though sometimes inaccurate information.

 The Blue Book of Pianos: The Blue Book of Pianos is a source of information on both new and used pianos.
 If you’re looking for a used piano, it has listings of the serial numbers of virtually every piano manufactured by age, so you can determine when a piano was manufactured.
 Today, the Blue Book of Pianos is available online.
 Blue Book also has a listing of prices.
 One warning about the Blue Book is the site does not keep up with the rapid changes in pricing in the market place and many of the retail pricing is not accurate.
 For the most up to date MSRP it is always best to contact the piano manufacturer or refer to the pianobuyer.com.